 MSU was founded by a group of four young and energetic youth activists and volunteers who were highly motivated and committed to contributing their time, skills and energies for the development and empowerment of socially disadvantaged and vulnerable people especially the youth, children and women.

 The youth founders of this organization realized the prevailing needs of their communities and the negligence of several concerned stakeholders.
-So, they decided to established means of advocacy and capacity building for their people whose lives were getting worse in areas such as education, HIV/AIDS, adolescent sexual reproductive health, environment degradation and neglect, youth unemployment and redundancy, Gender-Based Violence (GBV) and discrimination, human trafficking, child protection, drug abuse among other societal challenges in both rural and urban areas covering Mukono, Luwero, Kampala and Wakiso District, Uganda.
+So, they decided to established means of advocacy and capacity building for their people whose lives were getting worse in areas such as education, HIV/AIDS, adolescent sexual reproductive health, environmental degradation and neglect, youth unemployment and redundancy, Gender-Based Violence (GBV) and discrimination, human trafficking, child protection, drug abuse among other societal challenges in both rural and urban areas covering Mukono, Luwero, Kampala and Wakiso District, Uganda.

 Ntihemuka S Paulin Community Organizer – involving all ages.
 In Rwanda.